digital-work-lab/open-source-project/docs/week_3_python_teaching_notes.md

 open two separate shells
 ```

+# Entrypoint

+- Explain `__main__`

+-> commit: pre-commit hooks!
+-> explain later (they do some formatting and warn us if there are code quality issues)

+Goal: orientation/read code, try to figure out things

 # Creating dictionaries

 Optional additional challenge: use the constants as keys (package development docs)

+# External libraries

+after 2-3 minutes: write BibtexParser on the blackboard

 # JIF labeler: